 She is a long-standing founding member member of the Jails Action Coalition, HALT solitary, the Fair-Chance for Housing Coalition, BEYONDrosies, the Women's Justice Taskforce, 13th Forward, Taskforce for Missing and Murdered Women and Girls of color, Treatment Not Jail, Youth Justice, Zero Profit and many others.

 Her inclination towards activism, national development, and wellbeing, was manifested during the late 1990's when her ailing adoptive mother urged her to promote social awareness within the neighborhood.
 Through her participation in various volunteering activities and in tackling different social problems ranging from domestic violence to brutality by the police, Dr. V exposed the links between family life, education, and society.

-Currently she is the Community, Health, and Justice Organizer, for the Mental Health Project (MHP) at a legal service agency in New York City, with advocating responsibilities for the current or formerly incarcerated and those with a mental health diagnoses.
+She also currently leads the Community, Health, and Justice Organizing at the Mental Health Project, at a legal service agency in New York, with advocacy duties for the formerly or currently imprisoned and those with mental health concerns.

 Throughout her professional career, Dr. V. has collaborated with a myriad of different demographics in a multitude of environments.
 Previously, she worked as a cognitive-behavioral therapist and re-entry mentor on Rikers Island and spearheaded the reform of how teenagers and young people are perceived and treated by New York City's correctional system.

 Raised in a culturally balanced environment, having been brought up as an army brat, she has displayed the ability to overcome cultural disparities.
 In 2015, she co-founded the Deprogramming Freedom school, a direct response to increasing gun crimes, incarceration, homelessness, and the lack of educational awareness in the New York black and brown community.